 - Fall 2017: Kori Andrea

 Selection Criteria and Procedure

-Nominations may be submitted electronically at any time.
 The Deputy Head of Graduate Studies will solicit nominations in November and March for the Fall and Winter awards, respectively.
 Nominations must be received by the last day of classes.
 An electronic submission form will be circulated.
-Nominations may be submitted by students, teaching staff members, or academic staff members.
-The nomination form should include specific examples of exceptional performance.
+Nominations may be submitted by students, teaching staff members, or academic staff members; students receiving nominations from more than one of these groups will be given extra consideration.
+The nomination should include specific examples of exceptional performance of their duties.